RenderKit/ospray/doc/api.md

 This function returns the handle to the device currently used to respond to OSPRay API calls, where users can set/change parameters and recommit the device.
 If changes are made to the device that is already set as the current device, it does not need to be set as current again.
-NOTE: this API call will increment the ref count of the returned device handle, so applications must use `ospDeviceRelease` when finished using the handle to avoid leaking the underlying device object.
+Note this API call will increment the ref count of the returned device handle, so applications must use `ospDeviceRelease` when finished using the handle to avoid leaking the underlying device object.